atomaszewicz/Simpsons/RStudio/Analysis.md

 ![gold_rate1](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/gold_rate1.png?raw=TRUE)

 The regression shows that the IMDb score in the "Golden Age" doesn't change that much: the difference between the max and min of the regression are less than 2/5 of a point apart (with a linear regression this difference shrinks to 7/100 of a point).
 It is worth noting that despite the previous plot showing us that season 5 had the highest average score, the regression peaks at the season 6-season 7 border.
-The reason for this is the nature of the 'rolling average'-based LOESS regression, where the neighboring points help determine the value of the regression for a given point.
+The reason for this is the nature of the 'rolling average'-based LOESS regression, where the neighburing points help determine the value of the regression for a given point.

+Lastly, the average "Golden Age" episode rating is 8.2, which has a zscore of a little over 1.

+So it seems the "Golden Age" is real, the show did have 6 seasons where the episodes were fairly consistent in quality.
+What about

 ## Treehouse of Horror

 As I'm writing this Halloween is only a couple weeks away, so I thought I'd take a look at The Simpsons "Treehosue of Horror" Halloween specials.
 For the last 27 years (this tradition was introduced in Season 2) The Simpsons has aired spooky episodes featuring 3 segments paying homage to, or parodying, various  films, television shows, literature, plays, EC Comics, and of course, episodes of [The Twilight Zone](https://www.youtube.com/watch?v=SFokFDyDGgs).
-These episodes allow the writers to break the [canon](https://en.wikipedia.org/wiki/Canon_(fiction)) of the show and be extra gruesome, but are often extremelly difficult for both the writers and animators <sup> [2] </sup>
+These episodes allow the writers to break the [canon](https://en.wikipedia.org/wiki/Canon_(fiction)) of the show and be extra gruesome, but are often extremelly difficult and stressful for the writers and animators <sup> [2] </sup>

 ```R